giuliabrambilla/giuliabrambilla/README.md

 Check my professional experience and feel free to connect on [LinkedIn](https://www.linkedin.com/in/giuliabrambilla/) 🤓

-I'm always up for a virtual coffee chat with fellow data scientists and ML enthusiast - Reach out at giuliabrambillapress@gmail.com and let's talk!
+I'm always up for a virtual coffee with fellow data enthusiasts.
+Reach out at giuliabrambillapress@gmail.com and let's chat!